Winter Sowing: The Easiest Way to Start Seeds in Cold Weather

 Placing Your Mini Greenhouses

 Once your containers are ready, it’s time to put them outside.
-Here’s where to place them:
+This is where I put mine:

 • Somewhere visible but protected from foot traffic.
 If you have kids who love building snowmen, you might want to mark the area!